-Health Research Charities Ireland (HRCI), previously known as the Medical Research Charities Group (MRCG), is the national umbrella organisation of charities active in medical and health research, together representing over 1 million Irish patients.
-Through support and advocacy, we represent the joint interests of our members, working to improve health and prevent illness through research.
+Health Research Charities Ireland (HRCI) is the national umbrella organisation of charities active in health, medical and social care research, together representing over 1 million people in Ireland.
+Through support and advocacy, we represent their joint interests, to achieve our vision of improved lives through a united community of health research charities

 We offer our members the potential for matched research funding through the Joint Funding Scheme, run in partnership with the Health Research Board.
-We also run the Irish Health Research Forum, bringing together all stakeholders to improve health research in Ireland.
+We also run the Irish Health Research Forum (IHRF), bringing together all stakeholders to improve health research in Ireland.

 Improved lives through a united community of health research charities.

 - We are always guided in our actions by the needs of our member organisations and Irish patients.